mbland/elistman/README.md

 the knowledge or consent of the actual owner.

-Fortunately, the validation link mechanism prevents most bogus subscriptions, and DynamoDB's Time To Live feature cleans them from the database automatically.
-A bounce or complaint also notifies the EListMan Lambda to add the address to your [account-level suppression list][], so you won't send to it again.
+Fortunately, the validation link mechanism prevents most bogus subscriptions, and [DynamoDB's Time To Live feature][] cleans them from the database automatically.
+A bounce or complaint also notifies the EListMan Lambda to remove the address and add it to the [account-level suppression list][].
+The suppression list ensures the system won't send to that address again, even if someone attempts to resubmit it.

 This means most bogus subscriptions will not pollute the verified subscriber list, and such recipients will not receive further emails.
 However, generating